bennoloeffler/v-pipe/Readme.md

 ### Next Release
 1.6.0
 - can only open valid data folders
+- simplified creation of capacity model
 - can create new model from GUI
-- simplified creation of capadity model

 ### Release History